MauroDataMapper/docs/docs/glossary/data-element/data-element.md

 * [Multiplicity](../multiplicity/multiplicity.md)
 	This specifies the minimum and maximum number of times the **Data Element** appears within its parent.
 	 Optional data may have a minimum **Multiplicity** of 0 and a maximum of 1, whereas mandatory data has a minimum **Multiplicity** of 1.
-Data which occurs any number of times is given by a **Multiplicity** of * which represents -1 internally.
+Data which occurs any number of times is given by a **Multiplicity** of '*' (which is represented by '-1' internally).

 * **Classifications**
 	These are effectively tags that you can apply to the **Data Element**.